Sidmouth: Government

 Sidmouth has its own town council, presided over by a chair elected from councillors.
 There are eight wards, with 19 councillors in all.
 The town clerk is the senior paid officer, with a team of full-time and part-time staff.
 The town is responsible for many of the locally run services, including the information centre.
 Sidmouth lies within the areas of East Devon District Council and Devon County Council.
 The electorate of the Sidmouth ward at the 2011 census was 13,737.

-Sidmouth was in the Honiton parliamentary constituency from its recreation in 1885 until its abolition in 1997, since when it has been in the East Devon constituency.
+Sidmouth was in the Honiton parliamentary constituency from its recreation in 1885 until its abolition in 1997, and the East Devon constituency from its recreation in 1997 until its abolition, since when it has been in the Honiton and Sidmouth constituency.

 Culture

 Churches and museums

 The parish church is dedicated to St Giles and St Nicholas.
 It was rebuilt in 1860; the architect was William White.
 Of the medieval structure, only the 15th-century tower has been retained.
 Oddments of Norman and later stonework were included in the rebuilding.
 Features of interest include the Duke of Kent Memorial Window, which Queen Victoria gave in 1867, and the reredos by Samuel Sanders Teulon.
 Parts of the original fabric, such as the windows, were reused by the historian Peter Orlando Hutchinson in building a folly adjoining his house.
 He was also responsible for saving the stained glass in the vestry.
 The folly is the Old Chancel in Coburg Terrace which was started by Hutchinson in 1859, in protest over the destruction of the original church fabric during rebuilding.

-The museum, next to the church, has local memorabilia, historical artefacts, and geological samples.
+Sidmouth Museum, next to the church, has local memorabilia, historical artefacts, and geological samples.

 The church of All Saints, also Anglican (Taylor, architect, 1837), is in the Early English style with lancet windows and "oddly clumsy" pinnacles.
 There were also Unitarian, Wesleyan (later Methodist) and Congregational chapels; the Unitarian chapel was founded in the 17th century by Presbyterians and the Wesleyan and Congregational ones in 1837 and 1846 respectively.

 After the Reformation, the Catholic Church returned to Sidmouth in 1880 with the arrival of exiled French Jesuits who were joined in 1881 by the Sisters of the Assumption.
 The convent erected a purpose built chapel which opened for public mass in 1884.
 By the 1920s the Catholic population had grown to require a parish church.
 Land at Radway was acquired in 1930 and the Church of the Most Precious Blood was built, with the first Mass being celebrated on 10 November 1935.

 Sidmouth is home to the Norman Lockyer Observatory and Planetarium, located on Salcombe Hill.
 The facility, completed in 1912, fell into disuse but was saved from demolition by the appeals of enthusiasts to East Devon District Council.
 The observatory now operates as a science education project and is open to the public.